jdhaywd/FlightLine-Public/index.md

 - **To facilitate account creation and authentication.** We process your staff number, crew code, and Apple ID to create and verify your account.
 - **To deliver the Services.** We process your roster data to display your schedule, calculate allowances, estimate pay, and provide commute information.
 - **To manage subscriptions.** We process your subscription status to provide access to premium features.
-- **To enforce usage limits.** We track Mapbox API call counts to manage fair usage of the commute calculator feature.
+- **To enforce usage limits.** We track API call counts to manage fair usage of the commute calculator feature.
 - **To send notifications.** If you opt in, we send push notifications for key dates, commute alerts, and trip reminders.
 - **To export calendar events.** If you grant permission, we write your roster events to your device calendar.